schorij23/Regex-tutorial/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+    Too be finished

 ### Anchors

-An Anchor is a Regex Component that is used to specify the postion in the string that should be matched.
-A carot ^ is an anchor at the begining ^efg whould match anything with that starts with efg.
-A Dollar Sign at the end of efg $ would match anything that ends with efg.
+    Caret (^): The caret anchor asserts the start of a line.
+When used at the beginning of a regex pattern, it indicates that the following pattern should match only at the beginning of the string.
+For example, the regex ^abc would match a string that starts with "abc."

+    Dollar Sign ($): The dollar sign anchor asserts the end of a line.
+When used at the end of a regex pattern, it indicates that the preceding pattern should match only at the end of the string.
+For instance, the regex xyz$ would match a string that ends with "xyz."

 ### Quantifiers
     * Asterisk: Matches 0 or more occurrences of the preceding element.
 For example, ab*c would match "ac," "abc," "abbc," and so on.